 2. What do we need to do next to reach today’s goals?

-Developing a team as we implement a lean excellence system involves sharing the decision making that involves the team, and being able to have some control and visiblity about their work load and mix is a great step in that direction.
+Developing a team as we implement a lean excellence system involves sharing the decision making that involves the team and being able to have some control and visibility about their workload and mix is a great step in that direction.